 - Hair: up to 3 months

-Cocaine can stay in your system for longer periods if you frequently use coke.
-The more often you use it, the longer the detection window.
+- How often you use it.
+The more often you consume cocaine, the longer the detection window.

 The internet is full of claims that you can get cocaine out of your system faster using various products and home remedies.
 None of them have been scientifically proven.

-While water can speed up the rate at which your body excretes cocaine metabolites from your system, chugging water isn’t guaranteed to help you pass a drug test by any stretch.
-Nor is it a surefire way to protect a fetus or prevent it from entering breast milk.
+Staying hydrated may slightly speed up the rate at which your body excretes cocaine metabolites from your system, but chugging water isn’t guaranteed to help you pass a drug test by any stretch (plus, it could lead to water intoxication).

-First, don’t panic.
-This kind of stuff is more common than you’d think.
+First, don’t panic: This situation is more common than you may think.